miguelalizo/OOP-practice/README.md

-# Object Priented Programming Patterns and Problems
+# Object Oriented Programming Patterns and Problems

 This repository contains notes and examples of various design patterns as well as common OOP interview problems implemented in Python.